5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Param:

-* id - provide the guid id for the desired task entity to be modified ex. c712ea4a-a83f-49b6-a6ce-36682d6418e5.
+* id - provide the guid id for the desired Task entity to be modified ex. c712ea4a-a83f-49b6-a6ce-36682d6418e5.

 ```json
 {